-White Bean Sausage soup is so hearty and comforting!
-It's loaded with bites of Italian sausage, kale, pasta, and white beans.
+Tuscan white bean and sausage soup is a hearty and comforting soup!
+It's loaded with chunks of spicy Italian pork sausage, kale, pasta, and white beans, perfect for weeknight dinners.

 Busy weeknights call for easy dinners, and this healthy soup recipe is just what you need to get you through those busy nights.
 It can be made on top of the stove or in an Instant Pot in less than an hour.